okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

     For example, if your Okta subdomain is called `company`, then the URI would be `https://company.okta.com/oauth2/v1/authorize/callback`.
 If you have configured a custom domain in your Okta org, use that value to construct your redirect URI, such as `https://login.company.com/oauth2/v1/authorize/callback`.

 1. Save the generated <StackSelector snippet="idp" noSelector inline /> client ID and client secret values.
-You'll need them to configure your Identity Provider in Okta.
+You need them to configure your Identity Provider in Okta.

 ## Create the Identity Provider in Okta